afnandamra/todo/README.md

 # LAB - Hooks API

-**To Do List Manager Phase 1:** Begin the build of an application designed for creating and organizing a “To Do” list in your browser.
+- **To Do List Manager Phase 1:** Begin the build of an application designed for creating and organizing a “To Do” list in your browser.
-**To Do List Manager Phase 2:** Connecting the To Do Application to an external API and Database
+- **To Do List Manager Phase 2:** Connecting the To Do Application to an external API and Database
+- **To Do List Manager Phase 3:** Add some configuration settings to the application

 **Author:** Afnan Damra
-**Version:** 1.1.0
+**Version:** 2.0.0

 **Links:**